wernerturing/multi-delogo/README.md

 multi-delogo is an application that helps you remove logos or other watermarks from videos.
 Even if the position of the logo changes from time to time, multi-delogo allows you to mark all the positions and generate a video without the logos.

+For more details and usage instructions, see [here](docs/en/README.md).

 ## Installation on Windows